Non-monotonic behavior of the Binder Parameter in the discrete spin systems: Application to Frustrated Ising model

 Since the scalar order parameter $m_\mathrm{I}$ can take $\pm 1$ for the perfect stripe order, this corresponds to the Ising definition which is expected to suppress the hump of the Binder parameter.
 We also can define the cross definition as follows,

 Since $\left<m_x^2 m_y^2\right>=0$ for the perfect stripe order, $U_\mathrm{cross}$ is expected to extract the high-temperature term of the Binder parameter only.

+In the following, we performed Monte Carlo simulations with the single-spin-flip method with the Metropolis algorithm for the frustrated $J_1$-$J_2$ Ising model at two parameters, $g=0.70$ and $g=0.55$.
+After $10^6$ MCs, we observed for $10^6$ MCs.
+256 independent samples were averaged for each run.
+We first determined the critical points from the crossing points of the conventional Binder parameters.
+The size dependence of the conventional Binder parameter is shown in Fig.~\ref{fig:j1j2_intersect}.
+From the obtained crossing points, we estimated the critical points $\beta_c = 0.7757(1)$ for $g=0.70$ and $\beta_c = 1.2963(1)$ for $g=0.55$.
+The behaviors were similar to the other definitions of the Binder parameters, and the estimated critical points were within the statistical errors.

 The scaling plots of the Binder parameters for $g=0.70$ are shown in Fig.~\ref{fig:g070}.
-The critical point is estimated to be $\beta_c = 0.7757(1)$ from the crossing points of the conventional Binder parameters.
-We estimated the critical exponent $y_t$ from the Bayesian scaling analysis for each definition with fixing the critical point.
+Since we can determine the critical point from the crossing point of the Binder parameter, we estimated the critical exponent $y_t$ from the Bayesian scaling analysis for each definition with fixing the critical point.
 While the conventional definition of the Binder parameter exhibit humps, the Ising and the cross definitions do not.
 As a consequence, the Binder parameters of the Ising and the cross definitions show better scaling behavior than that of the conventional one.

 The scaling plots of the Binder parameters for $g=0.55$ are shown in Fig.~\ref{fig:g055}.
-The critical point is estimated to be $\beta_c = 1.2961(1)$ from the crossing points of the conventional Binder parameters.
 We estimated the critical exponent $y_t$ from the Bayesian scaling analysis for each definition with fixing the critical point.
 Unlike the case of $g=0.70$, we cannot remove humps by adopting the Ising definition.
 This implies that the Binder parameter \textit{feels} the first order transition in the system of $g=0.55$.
 The Binder parameters of the cross definition $U_\mathrm{cross}$ are monotonic and do not have any hump.
 So we completely removed the humps even in the systems with the first-order transitional behavior.

-As in the case of the Potts model, we performed the Bayesian scaling analysis of the critical exponent $y_t$ for the frustrated $J_1$-$J_2$ Ising model.
+As in the case of the Potts model, we performed the Bayesian scaling analysis of the critical exponents $y_t$ with fixing the critical points.
 The results are shown in Fig.~\ref{fig:j1j2_yt}.
-In both cases, the cross definitions were the least sensitive to the finite size effect.
+To estimate the infinite-size limit, we perform the extrapolation by assuming the form

+The extrapolation results are also shown in Fig.~\ref{fig:j1j2_yt} and the estimated values are summarized in Table~\ref{table:exponents_J1J2}.
+The cross definitions $U_\mathrm{cross}$ exhibit less statistical error reflecting better scaling behavior and less sensitive to the finite size effect.
+When $g = 0.55$, the estimates of the critical exponents by the three definitions appear to converge to the same value, whereas when $g = 070$, the value obtained by $U_\mathrm{Ising}$ deviates significantly from the values by the other two.